Parzivail-Modding-Team/GalaxiesParzisStarWarsMod/toolchain/README.md

 dependencies, aggregate members, artifact ids, Fabric mod ids, mixins, and datagen outputs that the reusable toolchain engine consumes.

+For the full schema and worked examples, see `toolchain/PROJECT_SPEC.md`.

 The preferred TOML shape is intentionally compact:

 - use `kind = "fabric_split_sources"` for normal Fabric modules with shared `src/main` and `src/client`